9001/softchat/README.md

 # howto

+windows users:
+* press Win+R and run `cmd` to get a terminal to run commands in
+* replace `python3` with `python`

-* first-time setup (all recommended steps):
+## first-time setup

+* run these commands:

       python3 -m pip install --user softchat chat-downloader fugashi[unidic] python3 -m unidic download

+* download https://ocv.me/stuff/NotoSansCJKjp-Regular.otf into a folder named `noto-hinted` in the same place you keep your VOD rips

+## regular usage

-* download/convert a youtube VOD automatically with https://ocv.me/dev/?ytdl-tui.py
+* download/convert a youtube VOD automatically with https://ocv.me/dev/?ytdl-tui.py (save it next to the `noto-hinted` folder, not inside it):

+      python3 ytdl-tui.py youtube.com/watch?v=4dlsbJiEa-U

-* ...or do it manually like this:
+* ...or do the downloads/conversion manually like this:

       python3 -m youtube_dl youtube.com/watch?v=4dlsbJiEa-U
       python3 -m chat_downloader --message_groups all -o same-filename.json youtube.com/watch?v=4dlsbJiEa-U
       python3 -m softchat -m2 same-filename.json

   the json filename should be whatever `youtube-dl` decides to use, except replace the extension with `.json` (and remember quotes depending on OS)

+## checking for updates

+update to the latest version by running this:

+    python3 -m pip install --user -U softchat chat-downloader

 # advice